TULiberalArts/Psychology/pages/clinical-psychology.md

 <div align="center" class="video-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/cUJsqTpx1lA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div><br>

-**All admissions interview invitations for the Temple University Clinical Psychology PhD program have been sent out.**
+**All admissions interviews for the Clinical Psychology PhD program for Fall 2021 have occurred and admissions offers have been extended.
+If you did not receive an interview, unfortunately, this means that you will not be accepted to Temple's Clinical program this year.**

 ___